Microsoft Word Computer Classes Flyer Tutorial

 Once the Image has been inserted, Resize it by selecting one of the Circles and holding down the Ctrl and Shift Keys together, so that you don't get a disproportionate Image.

-Step 08: Format Shape OutlineThe Image will then be placed inside of the Text Box.
+The Step 08: Format Shape Outline Image will then be placed inside of the Text Box.

 Text Box, then right click over it to reveal another menu.

 This opens the

 Fill Tab is Line Color.

 Select this to make changes to the

 Window has also changed.

 No Line, changing the window yet again.

-The Image now appears with no visible border around it, however, you know that it is still there.
+Image now appears with no visible border around it, however, you know that it is still there.

-Remember to move this image, you will have to select its invisible border and not the Image itself.
+Remember to move this Image, you will have to select its invisible border and not the Image itself.

 You can tell if you have the right box selected by its border.

-The Text Box Border has Dashes while the Image Border is a Solid Line.
+Text Box Border has Dashes while the Image Border is a Solid Line.